Table of Contents

 If you retired on disability, taxable benefits you receive under your employer's disability retirement plan are considered earned income until you reach minimum retirement age.
 Minimum retirement age generally is the earliest age at which you could have received a pension or annuity if you were not disabled.
 You must report your taxable disability payments on line 7 of either Form 1040 or Form 1040A until you reach minimum retirement age.

-Examples of items that are not earned income include interest and dividends, pensions and annuities, social security and railroad retirement benefits (including disability benefits), alimony and child support, welfare benefits, workers' compensation benefits, unemployment compensation (insurance), nontaxable foster care payments, and veterans' benefits, including VA rehabilitation payments.
+Examples of items that aren't earned income include interest and dividends, pensions and annuities, social security and railroad retirement benefits (including disability benefits), alimony and child support, welfare benefits, workers' compensation benefits, unemployment compensation (insurance), nontaxable foster care payments, and veterans' benefits, including VA rehabilitation payments.
 Do not include any of these items in your earned income.

 |More Online Publications|